meteor-useraccounts/meteor/packages/accounts-base/API.md

 ```
 this.setUserId(idOfAccountA);
-Accounts.addAlias(idOfAccountB);
+Accounts.addIdentity(identityB);
 ```

-This would let user B login to user A's account, even though the current user has not given permission for this to occur.
+This would let the user with identity B login to user A's account, even though user A has not given permission for this to occur.
 This is most often seen in attempts to merge users based solely on email address.
 But when user A created his account, he specified what service he wanted to use for authentication.
 Allowing access by an attacker who manages to authenticate with a different service that provides the same email address is a betrayal of the user's trust.

 Passing `true` for `overrideLogin` indicates that you understand the risks and still want to change to another user.